One Thousand and One Nights: Printed Arabic editions

+There are four printed versions of the Nights, taken as canonical and used as the basis for translations and reprints.
+All were done in the 19th century.
+They are named Calcutta I, Bulaq, Breslau and Calcutta II.

-The Nights were next printed in Arabic in two volumes in Calcutta by the British East India Company in 1814–1818.
-Each volume contained one hundred tales.
+The Nights were first printed in Arabic in two volumes in Calcutta by the British East India Company in 1814–1818.
+Each volume contained one hundred tales, and was based on the Syrian branch of manuscripts.
+It is usually referred to as "Calcutta I".

+The first printed Arabic-language edition of the One Thousand and One Nights in an Arabic country was the 1835 edition by Bulaq, published by the Egyptian government.
+It was based on the Egyptian branch of manuscripts The Nights known as "ZER" (Zotenberg's Egyptian Recension) and 200 tales.
+This edition is known as "Bulaq".
+It's believed that ZER was composed in the late 18th century.
+The original is lost, but at least thirteen manuscript copies of ZER survive.

-Soon after, the Prussian scholar Christian Maximilian Habicht collaborated with the Tunisian Mordecai ibn al-Najjar to create an edition containing 1001 nights both in the original Arabic and in German translation, initially in a series of eight volumes published in Breslau in 1825–1838.
+Soon after, the Prussian scholar Christian Maximilian Habicht collaborated with the Tunisian Mordecai ibn al-Najjar to create an edition containing 1001 Nights both in the original Arabic and in German translation, initially in a series of eight volumes published in Breslau in 1825–1838.
 A further four volumes followed in 1842–1843.
-In addition to the Galland manuscript, Habicht and al-Najjar used what they believed to be a Tunisian manuscript, which was later revealed as a forgery by al-Najjar.
+Habicht and al-Najjar are said to have used a Tunisian manuscript of the Nights, which was later revealed as a forgery by al-Najjar.
+In reality Habicht used various manuscripts of the Nights for his edition and is credited as the "creator of a new recension" by scholar Duncan McDonald.

 Both the ZER printing and Habicht and al-Najjar's edition influenced the next printing, a four-volume edition also from Calcutta (known as the Macnaghten or Calcutta II edition).
 This claimed to be based on an older Egyptian manuscript (which has never been found).
+The last comunes are believed to be mere word-for-word copies from Bulaq.

-A major recent edition, which reverts to the Syrian recension, is a critical edition based on the fourteenth- or fifteenth-century Syrian manuscript in the Bibliothèque Nationale, originally used by Galland.
+A major recent edition, which uses the Syrian recension, is a critical edition based on the fourteenth- or fifteenth-century Syrian manuscript in the Bibliothèque Nationale, originally used by Galland.
 This edition, known as the Leiden text, was compiled in Arabic by Muhsin Mahdi (1984–1994).
 Mahdi argued that this version is the earliest extant one (a view that is largely accepted today) and that it reflects most closely a "definitive" coherent text ancestral to all others that he believed to have existed during the Mamluk period (a view that remains contentious).
-Still, even scholars who deny this version the exclusive status of "the only real Arabian Nights" recognize it as being the best source on the original style and linguistic form of the medieval work.
+Still, even scholars who deny this version the exclusive status of "the only real Arabian Nights" recognize it as the best source on the original style and linguistic form of the medieval work.

 In 1997, a further Arabic edition appeared, containing tales from the Arabian Nights transcribed from a seventeenth-century manuscript in the Egyptian dialect of Arabic.

+To this day, no critical edition has been done for the more voluminous ZER text.